Provision Line Cards

 Supports Sync

 (Display only) Displays the SupportsSync card parameter.
-If the value is true, the card is provisioned as a NE timing reference.
+If the value is true, the card functions as a NE timing reference.

 • true